AdobeDocs/certification.en/help/certifications/adc/adc-professional.md

 mini-toc-levels: 1
 hidefromtoc: yes
 ---
-# Certification Journey for Adobe Doc Cloud professional
+# Certification Journey for Adobe Doc Cloud Professional

 Learn how to become a certified Adobe Doc Cloud Professional.